Buying guide☁️ Cloud Storage

 Proton Drive offers end-to-end encryption by default, meaning your files are encrypted before they leave your device.
 Not even Proton can read them.
 This is a meaningful distinction from Google, Microsoft, and Apple, all of which hold encryption keys and can access files in some circumstances.

 The trade-off is cost and ecosystem maturity.
-Proton Drive's free tier is very small, paid plans cost noticeably more than Google One for equivalent storage, and the desktop and mobile apps — while much improved — are not yet as polished as the big-platform alternatives.
+The free tier tops out at 5 GB, and Drive Plus (200 GB) runs about $4.99/month on monthly billing, or roughly $3.99/month if you pay annually (as of June 2026) — noticeably more than Google One per GB.
+The desktop and mobile apps, while much improved, are not yet as polished as the big-platform alternatives.

 Pros